pycroscopy/pycroscopy/docs/data_format.rst

 channel could be a spectra (1D array) collected at each location on a 2D grid while another could be the temperature (single value) recorded by another sensor at the same spatial positions.
-In this case, the two datasets could indeed share the same ancillary position datasets but different spectroscopic datasets.
+In this case, the two datasets could indeed share the same ancilalry position datasets but different spectroscopic datasets.
 Alternativeley, there could be other cases where the average measurement over multiple spatial points is recorded separately (possibly by another detector).
 In this case, the